ropensci/roweb3/content/blog/2024-01-14-runiverse-arm64/index.md

 The r-universe workflow only builds arm64 binaries when needed, i.e. for packages that include compiled code (C/C++/Fortran/Rust).
 Packages that do not include any compiled code are portable by design, so for these packages the binaries built for MacOS on intel are served both in the x86_64 and arm64 cranlike repositories, without the need for an additional cross compile step.

-Just like CRAN, the r-universe package homepage shows a link to the `r-4.3-arm64` binaries.
-Packages without compiled code only have a `r-4.3-any` binary which is served for either architecture.
+Just like CRAN, the r-universe package homepage shows a link to the `r-4.3-x86_64` and `r-4.3-arm64` binaries.
+Packages without compiled code have a `r-4.3-any` binary which is used for either architecture.

 {{< figureforgallery src="example-arrow.png" alt="Screenshot of r-universe apache arrow homepage" >}}